Cheryl Albright, PhD

 - M.P.H.
 (Epidemiology), University of California at Berkeley

-Dr. Cheryl L. Albright is an Associate Professor (Researcher) in the Office of Public Health Studies and she has a joint appointment in School of Nursing and Dental Hygiene.
+Dr. Cheryl L. Albright is a Professor (Researcher) in the Office of Public Health Studies and she has a joint appointment in School of Nursing and Dental Hygiene.
 She conducts transdisciplinary research spanning the fields of public health, nursing, pediatric oncology, behavioral medicine, health psychology, internal medicine, nutrition, organ donation / transplantation, exercise science, and epidemiology.
 She has almost 30 years of research experience focused on innovative strategies to promote modification of behavioral risk factors in adults and adolescents.
 Before coming to the University of Hawaii, she was a senior research scientist at Stanford University School of Medicine’s Prevention Research Center (1984-2003).

 Her research interventions encourage self-management of behavioral risk factors for chronic diseases including: dietary intake (high fat/low fiber diets), sedentary behaviors (screen time), physical activity (home-based, moderate-to-vigorous intensity physical activity), and obesity/weight management (weight loss and weight gain prevention).
 Much of her research involves innovative technology-driven research interventions that have included: websites, text messaging, tailored telephone counseling, and in-home technology such as a television connected to the internet (i.e., Google TV or a Logitech box connected to a TV).
 As a Principal Investigator she has been awarded (2007-present) almost $4 million dollars from both the Hawaii Department of Health (state contracts) and federal grants from several institutes at the National Institutes of Health including: NCI, NIDDK, NHLBI, and NIDA.
 In addition, she serves as a Co-Investigator on research grants totaling an additional $10 million dollars (funded by NCI, NINR, DOD, AHRQ, and private foundations such as the Hyundai Hope on Wheels Foundation).
 Almost all of this research has focused on reducing health disparities for underrepresented ethnic minorities, particularly with respect to interventions to reduce behavioral risk factors in both healthy populations and cancer survivors.